victoryk13/Simpsons/README.md

 This is the current work-breakdown structure for the project.

-1. Download data from Kaggle and other Internet sites and load into a SQLite file.
+1. Download data from Kaggle and other Internet sites and load into a SQLite file. **Victor**

-2. Query SQL database and find descriptive statistics for the dataset.
+2. Query SQL database and find descriptive statistics for the dataset. **Victor**

+3. Investigate other sources for character metadata. **Victor**

+4. Investigate the inner monologue of characters. **Felipe**

-3. Create API Routes using Flask
+5. Create API Routes using Flask **All**

-* List of character names
+* List of character names **Grant**
-* List of locations
+* List of locations **Grant**
-* Create Flesch Reading Ease and Flesch-Kincaid Grade Level metrics for each character using NLTK.
+* Create Flesch Reading Ease and Flesch-Kincaid Grade Level metrics for each character using NLTK. **Felipe**
-* Create top 10 list of the topics from each location using (LDA and Countvectorizer or [tf-idf](https://nlp.stanford.edu/IR-book/html/htmledition/tf-idf-weighting-1.html))
+* Create top 10 list of the topics from each location using (LDA and Countvectorizer or [tf-idf](https://nlp.stanford.edu/IR-book/html/htmledition/tf-idf-weighting-1.html)) **Grant**
+* Create list of inner monologues for characters. **Felipe**
+* Create list of words to be used for a word cloud **Sungwon**

-4. Code in user interaction using javascript.
-Use the `d3.json` functions to make the API calls to the respective endpoints.
+6. Code in user interaction using javascript.
+Use the `d3.json` functions to make the API calls to the respective endpoints. **Sungwon**

-4. Create final dashboard using HTML/CSS/Bootstrap.
-We'll include a nav bar as well as a 'sticky' footer.
+7. Create final dashboard using HTML/CSS/Bootstrap.
+We'll include a nav bar as well as a 'sticky' footer. **Sungwon**

-6. Push to Heroku.
+8. Push to Heroku.
 For deployment on Heroku, we'll need to be sure that we have the following files inside of the repo.
-For eash in debugging any problems that arrise during the Heroku deployment, we'll all use a virtual environment.
+For eash in debugging any problems that arrise during the Heroku deployment, we'll all use a virtual environment. **Grant**

 	* runtime.txt
 	* run.sh
 	* requirements.txt
 	* Procfile

 ## Project Specifications